EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

-### Eviction Diversion Resources:
+### Eviction Diversion Resources

 <br/>

-- [National Center for State Courts' (NCSC) eviction diversion diagnostic tool](https://click.pewtrusts.org/?qs=d726d81a61b4904bcfd19aa8aef0ea74b030f2692e21935341d17858e1db1ea34ca759c98dd09ca3d06a10097edc25c2e68e423a19c199ef).
+- {{< extlink "National Center for State Courts' (NCSC) eviction diversion diagnostic tool" "https://ncsc.app.law/eviction-diversion-court-diagnostic-tool" >}}.
 Use this tool to see if and how your jurisdiction can adopt an eviction diversion program.
-- [ABA-Harvard report](https://click.pewtrusts.org/?qs=d726d81a61b4904b2ead0c91a02909a794cc878814a9f0fbc7ccfe425c055de32becf3877eae51e4a79f3d31915de2bff6d6dcdcf8089eeb) outlining best practices for states to reduce evictions using eviction diversion.
+- {{< extlink "ABA-Harvard report" "https://www.americanbar.org/content/dam/aba/administrative/legal_aid_indigent_defendants/ls-covid19-dpp-best-practices.pdf" >}} outlining best practices for states to reduce evictions using eviction diversion.
-- [The DOJ's guidance](https://click.pewtrusts.org/?qs=d726d81a61b4904b8dd0c80529eed0e37906cfa201874c2f914828956d49207eb87f4dfcaae1ace9a4167d9c5c87faed8444017b85c20f8b) for state courts on eviction diversion.
+- The Department of Housing and Urban Development's (HUD) {{< extlink "guidance for eviction diversion" "https://www.huduser.gov/portal/pdredge/pdr-edge-featd-article-062121.html" >}}.
-- [A map of legal services organizations](https://www.ncsc.org/newsroom/public-health-emergency/implementation-lab/eviction-resources/resources-for-attorneys) created by the National Center for State Courts (NCSC).
+- {{< extlink "A map of legal services organizations" "https://www.ncsc.org/newsroom/public-health-emergency/implementation-lab/eviction-resources/resources-for-attorneys" >}} created by the National Center for State Courts (NCSC).